USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 * What you are actively planning on participating in this year as a member of US-RSE
 * Past projects/work you have participated in through US-RSE that you are proud of
 * Resources from the US-RSE community that you are starting to apply (or have already applied) professionally or personally
-* If you have landed a job through US-RSE's job board (a summary of how that happened and who was involved), or you helped someone else land an interview or job (this can be a collaborative piece if needed)
+* A summary of how you landed a job through US-RSE's job board and who was involved, or a similar item about how you helped someone else land an interview or job, perhaps in collaboration with that person

 <a name="member-snapshot"></a>